*A dialogue on the incompleteness of utilitarianism

 Carlos: Don’t take a scalpel to my words.
 We’re just talking; I’m not going to say things perfectly.

 Davy: Sorry, I don’t mean to nitpick.
 But are we trying to merely accommodate parental love, or are we trying to understand it as a moral duty?
+In your telling, utilitarianism begrudgingly allows me to spend time with my family so that I can get my battery recharged.
 The idea that the best utilitarianism can do is “make room” for parental love doesn’t inspire much hope that it can actually understand that love for what it is.

 Davy: Please go on.
 What are some other ways utilitarianism can make room for, I mean justify, parenting?